cbarb005/ucr-cs100/textbook/chapter4-contributing/README.md

 ##HW4 - contributing

-In this homework assignment, which you will begin around the second half of the quarter, you will find a way to contribute to the open source community, and work on this contribution until the end of the course.
+In this homework assignment, which you will begin around the second half of the quarter, you will find a way to contribute to the open source community, working on this contribution until the end of the course.